ketwaroo/semanticbits-codingchallenge/README.md

 ## Automated Testing

-In a drupal instance with dev packages installed and phpunit set up, the unit tests can be run as follows:
+In a Drupal instance with dev packages installed and phpunit set up, the unit tests can be run as follows:

 ```